 The 21c generation of Oracle's converged database therefore offers customers: best of breed support for all data types (e.g. relational, JSON, XML, spatial, graph, OLAP, etc.), and industry-leading performance, scalability, availability and security for all their operational, analytical and other mixed workloads.
 Oracle's converged strategy also ensures that developers benefit from all Oracle Database 21c key capabilities (e.g. ACID transactions, read consistency, parallel scans and DML, online backups, etc.) - freeing them to focus on developing applications without having to worry about data persistence.

 This latest Innovation release introduces a number of new features and enhancements that further extend database use cases, improves developer, analyst and data scientist productivity, and increases query performance.
 Listed below is a subset of what's new in Oracle Database 21c.
 For a more comprehensive review please refer to the New Features Guide or the Database Features & Licensing App.
-Or, you can take a tour of Oracle Database 21c in Oracle LiveLab's New Features workshop!
+Or, try for yourself with the Oracle Database 21c new features LiveLab workshop!

 Blockchain as a technology has promised much in terms of solving many of the problems associated with the verification of transactions.
 While considerable progress has been made in bringing this technology to the enterprise, a number of problems exist.
 Arguably, the largest being the complex nature of building applications that can support a distributed ledger.
 Oracle Database 21c addresses this problem with the introduction of Blockchain Tables.
 These tables operate like any normal heap table, but with a number of important differences.
 The most notable of these being that rows are cryptographically hashed as they are inserted into the table, ensuring that the row can no longer be changed at a later date.